 - 7. Try out the Whispering Wall

-- BONUS: TWO Special Experiences to Have in Barossa Valley
+- BONUS: TWO unusual Things to do in Barossa Valley

 1. Visit as Many Local Wineries as Possible!